(Below, download Jan-Feb 2020 Newsletter)

 In the period of separate-but-equal, African American parents successfully organized and advocated for many years for a high school for their children.
 Beginning in October 1948, those students would finally travel from the counties of Orange, Madison and Rappahannock to attend the newly constructed school in Culpeper County, Virginia.
 Today's membership are the descendants of those dedicated parents, grandparents and community supporters.

 Governed by a Board of Directors, we are a 501(c)3 nonprofit

 corporation.
 We are sustained largely by donations and membership

 dues, and we have one mission.

-Your yearly dues of $15 help us to fulfill our mission in two ways:
+help us fulfill our mission in two ways: awarding scholarships to

 To document, celebrate and share the educational, social, cultural and military history of students, faculty and administrators of George Washington Carver Regional High School, the only institution of higher education in the four-county region of Culpeper, Madison, Orange and Rappahannock from 1948-68.